immuni-app/immuni-documentation/Technology Description.md

 Part of the functionality is provided directly by the operating system, which results in enhanced user privacy:

 - The RPI Database is handled by the operating system.
 As such, the App does not have access to information such as which specific TEK triggered a Match, if any.
 Without notifying the user, the App can only access the Exposure Detection Summary for a set of TEKs.
 This offers high-level information on the Exposures for those TEKs.
-To access the Exposure Infos—which offer a bit more detail—the App has to trigger a notification to the user that is handled by the operating system and cannot be bypassed.
+To access the Exposure Info—which offer a bit more detail—the App has to trigger a notification to the user that is handled by the operating system and cannot be bypassed.
 Moreover, the operating system limits the App’s access to this information in various ways, including through aggregations and rate limits on the relevant API.
 - The App must obtain the user’s permission to get their TEKs so that it can upload them to the Exposure Ingestion Service.
 The entire authorisation flow is triggered by the App and handled by the operating system.
 The App has no way to bypass this security measure.

 On top of the privacy enhancements mentioned above, electing to leverage the A/G Framework unlocks a number of other advantages that we do not believe would be achievable in a custom implementation.
 These include: